-Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+What you must pay when Services that are covered for you you get these services 🍅 Welcome to Medicare preventive visit There is no coinsurance, The plan covers the one-time Welcome to Medicare preventive copayment, or deductible visit.
+The visit includes a review of your health, as well as for the Welcome to education and counseling about the preventive services you Medicare preventive visit. need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
-There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
-Medicare-covered preventive services: EKG following Welcome Visit \$0 copayment
+Medicare-covered preventive services: EKG following \$0 copayment Welcome Visit